-The last installment from last week’s adventures in breaking in a cast iron griddle takes the form of Blackened Catfish.
+The last installment from last week’s adventures in breaking in a Weber griddle takes the form of Blackened Catfish.

 Start by brushing your catfish filets with melted butter then coat liberally with blackened seasoning.